Runsafe/Framework/CONTRIBUTING.md

 We welcome any to contribute to any of the Runsafe projects including the Framework, Huckleberry and any underlying plug-ins for these systems.
 If you wish to do so, please make sure you follow the guidelines set below.
 There is a high chance we will not accept a pull request if it does not follow our guidelines.

 * Our IDE of choice is IntelliJ.
 If you wish to use this, the project/inspection/library settings should be included with most projects.
-** Changes to these files for personal preference should not be committed unless vital to the running of the project (library includes etc).
+* Changes to project files for personal preference should not be committed unless vital to the running of the project (library includes etc).
-** If you use another IDE, do not include any of the project settings with your commits.
+* If you use another IDE, do not include any of the project settings with your commits.
 * Please make sure there is an issue open in the correct project regarding the enhancement/bug-fix you are working on.
 * All indents are TAB characters, not spaces.
 * Braces for functions/methods/scopes start and end on a new-line (See Code Example A).